 Take a walk in the past

-It has been a while since the scientists left, but the observatory is still used by amateur astronomers and the many visitors.
-The observatory is encircled by an outdoor platform from which you have a magnificent view of the old part of Copenhagen.
+Today, the observatory is still used by amateur astronomers and many visitors and is the oldest functioning observatory in Europe.
+It's right at the top of the tower, accessed via a spiral walk.
+The observatory is encircled by an outdoor platform offering magnificent views of the old part of Copenhagen.

 Exhibitions in the Round Tower

 The observatory isn't the only thing you can visit in the round tower.
 There's also a grand library hall, which once housed the entire book collection of the university.
 Author Hans Christian Andersen used to visit the library and found inspiration for his work here.
 It's no longer a library; located partway up the spiral walkway, it's now an exhibition space hosting displays of art, culture, history, and science.